Brewers vs. Rockies Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Freddy Peralta (7-8) will take to the mound for the Brewers and make his 22nd start of the season.
+- The Brewers will send Wade Miley (6-2) to the mound for his 15th start this season.

 |Opponent